-Why you would need to change your resolution in the first place
+Why you would need (or want) to change it in the first place…[the_ad id=”2505″]

-Adjusting resolution also plays a role in keeping Chrome’s UI scaled correctly as well.
+It plays a role in keeping Chrome’s UI scaled correctly as well.
 Menus, navigation bars, information widgets, and the browser itself should all scale nicely.
 This is especially important when you have different tabs open with different zooms.

 For example, if you’re working on a big image you’ll likely want to max out the resolution which will give you a “smaller” picture, UI, and menu icons.

 If you’re designing an icon or touching-up an image, you may want to see it across a variety of resolutions- from smartphone to a 4K TV.

 This is the old way of changing it:

-Change resolutions with keyboard shortcuts on your Chromebook
+Change resolutions with a keyboard shortcut on-the-fly